AIG swings to quarterly loss, adds US$836 million to reserves

 Analysts had expected a loss of 79 cents per share, according to Thomson Reuters I/B/E/S.

-Operating expenses, however, fell 15.3 percent to US$2.15 billion, partly cushioning the blow from catastrophe losses.
+Operating expenses fell 15.3 percent to US$2.15 billion, partly cushioning the blow from catastrophe losses.

+S&P Global Ratings said AIG’s “weak results” did not immediately affect the insurer’s ratings.

+S&P analysts cautioned that underwriting performance had declined in the quarter, however.
+They also said an earlier decision by Duperrealt to halt guidance to shareholders about possible future earnings “may imply a longer timeframe to meaningfully turn around the commercial insurance business.”

-(Reporting by Nikhil Subba in Bengaluru and Suzanne Barlyn in New York; Editing by Shounak Dasgupta)
+(Reporting by Nikhil Subba in Bengaluru and Suzanne Barlyn in; New York; Editing by Shounak Dasgupta and Tom Brown)